pytorch/rl/docs/source/reference/envs.rst

 The goal is to be able to swap environments in an experiment with little or no effort, even if these environments are simulated using different libraries.
-TorchRL offers some out-of-the-box environment wrappers under :obj:`torchrl.envs.libs`, which we hope are easily imitated for other libraries.
+TorchRL offers some out-of-the-box environment wrappers under :obj:`torchrl.envs.libs`, which we hope can be easily imitated for other libraries.
-The parent class :obj:`EnvBase` is a :obj:`torch.nn.Module` subclass that implements the typical environment methods using :obj:`TensorDict` instances.
+The parent class :obj:`EnvBase` is a :obj:`torch.nn.Module` subclass that implements some typical environment methods using :obj:`TensorDict` as a data organiser.
 This allows this class to be generic and to handle an arbitrary number of input and outputs, as well as nested or batched data structures.